v-braun/awaiter/README.md

 # awaiter
-> WaitGroup like module to await go routines
+> WaitGroup like module to await goroutines

 By [v-braun - viktor-braun.de](https://viktor-braun.de).